VolodiaPG/penguin/README.md

 ## Setup

 ### How to start
-First, you can just use the deployed version on : `https://volodiapg.github.io/penguin/game` Or you can clone our git repositorie : `https://github.com/VolodiaPG/penguin.git` and setup the project environnement.
+You can just use the deployed version on : `https://volodiapg.github.io/penguin/game` Or you can clone our git repository : `https://github.com/VolodiaPG/penguin.git` and setup the project environment.

 ## Docker

-Docker is required in order to set up the environment to launch the game.<br>
+Docker is required in order to set up the environment to launch the game.
+Visual Studio Code (VSCode) is also required.<br>
 _Note that for Windows, Docker desktop will only work with Windows Pro!_

 ### General setup